InsultingPros/KF1066/DOSH RELATED INFORMATION.md

 ```unrealscript
 Amount = Min(Amount,int(Controller.PlayerReplicationInfo.Score));
 ```
 So it's only limited from top.
 And it lets you to throw a single CashPickup with value of 1 dosh (or 2, 3, etc).
 And there is no limitation in toss duration.
-It means you throw several hundreds and thousands of CashPickup's in a few milisecond during all games you join (since you always get in average 3-8k dosh).
+It means you are able to throw several hundreds and thousands of CashPickup's in a few milliseconds during all games you join (since you always get in average 3-8k dosh).
 And this is the root of evil.

 ## Lags
-Obviously several hundreds of CashPickup's lag clients PC's, and if spam continues more and more server will start to overload too.
+Obviously even several hundreds of CashPickup's lag clients PC's, and if spam continues more and more server will start to overload too.
 Even to the limits when the gameplay freeze for several seconds.
 More server hardware power - a bit shorter freeze will be, and pickup limit that triggers it will also raise.
-But still nothing can prevent it or overplay.
+But still nothing can prevent it.

 ## Bypassing collisions
 **ECEPTIONS!** - BSP Geometry, built in Collision of Mesh.